unusualstudio/unusualstudio-projects/README.md

 ### description

-A short logline / pitch for the project.
+A short logline / pitch for the project, phrased as how it would be described following the words "(Name) is..." (eg. "A browser extension for stashing away groups of unused tabs" for Tabalanche).

 ### stage